rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 }
 ```

-Next we need to gather the location when creating our error types.
+Next, we need to gather the location when creating our error types.

 ```rust
 struct ExampleError {